christophe77/words-generator/README.md

 # Words generator

-## Generator a valid word list from a series of letter
+## Generate a valid word list from a series of letter

+Usefull for word games like scrabble, wordox,...

 ### How to